 - Keep at least a one-week supply of pain medicines on hand.
-Most pain medicines cannot be refilled by telephone, so you will need a written prescription.
+Most pain medicines can’t be refilled by phone, so you’ll need a written prescription.

 What caregivers can do

 - Watch the patient for signs of pain.
 Ask the patient about pain if you notice grimacing, moaning, tension, or reluctance to move around in bed.

 - Try warm baths or warm washcloths on painful areas.
 (Avoid areas where radiation was given.)
 If this doesn’t help, you can try ice or cool packs.
-Gentle massage or pressure may help some types of pain.
+Gentle massage or pressure might also help some types of pain.

-- Watch for confusion and dizziness, especially after new medicines are started or when doses are changed.
-Help the patient with walking until you know they can do it safely.
+- Watch for confusion and dizziness, especially after starting a new medicine or changing the dose.
+Help the patient walk until you know they can do it safely alone.

 - Plan activities for when the patient is most comfortable and awake.